Behaviour

 $atom Re-run the body whenever the named reactive atom changes.
 Mix multiple state triggers freely: [$query, $page] re-runs when either changes.

-on:every(N) Re-run the body every N milliseconds.
-Driven by setInterval; cleared automatically on unmount.
+"every(N)" Re-run the body every N milliseconds.
+Driven by an interval; cleared automatically on unmount.

-Order inside the brackets does not matter.
-Only one rate-limit modifier (debounce or throttle) takes effect per declaration.
+Order inside the array does not matter.
+Only one rate-limit modifier ("debounce" or "throttle") takes effect per declaration.
+A pure state-driven effect also runs once on mount, so it observes the initial state.

 Scope: top-level vs. component-local

 An effect can live at the program top level or inside a component body.
-The dependency-list syntax is identical; only the lifecycle differs.
+The dependency-array syntax is identical; only the lifecycle differs.

 Top-level effectComponent-local effect